firehol/blocklist-ipsets/README-EDIT.md

 What we are interested here is IPs.

-Using blocklists at the internet side of your firewall is a key component of internet security.
+Using IP blocklists at the internet side of your firewall is a key component of internet security.
 These lists share key knowledge between us, allowing us to learn from each other and effectively isolate fraudsters and attackers from our services.